Kauffman bracket intertwiners and the volume conjecture: Abstract

 \section{Abstract}

+The volume conjecture relates the quantum invariant and the hyperbolic geometry.
 Bonahon-Wong-Yang introduced a new version of the volume conjecture by using the intertwiners between two isomorphic irreducible representations of the skein algebra.
-The intertwiners are built from surface diffeomorphisms; they made the volume conjecture when diffeomorphisms are pseudo-Anosov.
-In this paper we calculated all the intertwiners for the closed torus, producing some interesting results.
-Moreover we considered the periodic diffeomorphisms, and introduced the corresponding conjecture.
-For some special cases we made precise calculations for intertwiners and proved our conjecture.
+The intertwiners are built from surface diffeomorphisms; they formulated the volume conjecture when diffeomorphisms are pseudo-Anosov.
+In this paper, we explicitly calculate all the intertwiners for the closed torus using an algebraic embedding from the skein algebra of the closed torus to a quantum torus \cite{FG}, and show the limit superior related to the trace of these intertwiners is zero.
+Moreover, we consider the periodic diffeomorphisms for surfaces with negative Euler characteristic, and conjecture the corresponding limit is zero because the simplicial volume of the mapping tori for periodic diffeomorphisms is zero.
+For the once punctured torus, we make precise calculations for intertwiners and prove our conjecture.